mmc-marcominas/books/docs/fastify.md

-# Books using a Node Express template project
+# Books using a fastify implementation

-This solution intends to be a implementation to a simple REST API offering books and authors endpoints.
+This solution intends to be a implementation to a simple REST API offering authors and books endpoints.

 This project aims to deliver an API with books and it's authors endpoints able to: